sandordargo/sandordargo/README.md

 ### Hi there 👋
 [![Twitter Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/SandorDargo)
 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/sandor-dargo/)

+My name is Sandor.
+I'm specialized in C++, but I'm also enthusiastic about Python.
+Before I became a software developer, I was on the dark side.
+No, I have never been a manager, I worked in operations.

+I was a DBA in one of the most process-oriented corporations (according to NY Times), but I wanted more freedom and creativity.
+The more time I've spent on coding, the more I realized how much fun it is and how much I love high-quality code - and how far I am from it!

+When I'm not on the road with my family, or not baking something in the kitchen, I read and write.
+I write mostly about the books I read, the importance of Stoic philosophy, and of course, C++.

+Speaking about C++, if you think you'll ever have a C++ interview, visit [Daily C++ Interview](https://www.dailycppinterview.com/) and sign up for the free daily content!
 <!--
 **sandordargo/sandordargo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.